FN Baby Browning: North American production – FN-licensed

-Desperate to improve their finances, PSP sought outside investors, including FN and Browning Arms.
+PSP sought outside investors, including FN and Browning Arms.
 Due to numerous municipal and state lawsuits of gun manufacturers at the time (prior to the Protection of Lawful Commerce in Arms Act of 2005) no prospective partners were interested in the opportunity.

-PSP then approached Michael Kassnar of Kassnar Imports in Harrisburg, PA.
+PSP approached Michael Kassnar of Kassnar Imports in Harrisburg, PA.
 Kassnar was then importing numerous firearms including shotguns and FEG pistols.
 Kassnar offered to buy all pistols made for the U.S. and then sell them to his next level distributors.
 This proposal would allow PSP to concentrate on production.

-Despite this arrangement, production continued in limited quantities and in 1988, Precision Small Parts went into receivership.
-In 1989 Kassnar Imports lost a patent infringement lawsuit brought by Mag Instruments over Mini-Mag flashlights.
+Despite the arrangement, production continued in limited quantities and in 1988, Precision Small Parts went into receivership.
+In 1989, Kassnar Imports lost a patent infringement lawsuit brought by Mag Instruments over Mini-Mag flashlights.

-In 1991 a nLenn Kristal, with two Canadian investors and senior PSP management, purchased PSP.
-Kristal brought distribution and marketing back in-house and Kassnar’s agreement expired.
+In 1991, Leonard "Lenn" Kristal, with two Canadian investors and senior PSP management, purchased PSP.
+Kristal brought distribution and marketing back in-house and Kassnar's agreement expired.

-In 1995 the arms-making portion of Precision Small Parts was spun off as a separate business; Precision Small Arms (PSA).
+In 1995, the arms-making portion of Precision Small Parts was spun off as a separate business; Precision Small Arms (PSA).
 The pistol was again rebranded, as the PSA-25 Baby.

 As of 2019, PSA offers 27 versions of the original 1931 Baby Browning, including exhibition grade versions which incorporate orange, green and yellow gold, hand chisel engraving and rare materials.
 All metal parts of the PSA-25 Baby are machined using 4 and 5 axis computerized numeric controlled machining centers and process dimensional control probe technology.
 All metal parts are hand finished.
-In 2008 a 303 stainless steel version of the pistol was introduced, and in 2009 a hand drop forged 7075-T652 aluminum framed version (the "Featherweight").
-Limited edition runs are made of damascus steel and titanium.
+In 2008, a 303 stainless steel version of the pistol was introduced, and in 2009, a hand drop forged 7075-T652 aluminum framed version (the "Featherweight").
+Limited edition runs are made of Damascus steel and titanium.
 As of November 2017 primary machining, finish work and assembly of all of PSA's versions of the Baby Browning has been undertaken in Minden, Nevada.
 The US Patent Office issued a Configuration Patent to PSA for the configuration of the Baby Browning in 2015.